 When it comes to sending bad news in an email, such as an employee leaving, something you have to escalate to your manager or telling an applicant they haven’t received the job, it can be difficult to formulate these into words and therefore can cloud the severity of the message.

-6. Read Before Sending
+6. Read Through Before Sending

-Using these online tools and resources, you can improve your writing and proofreading skills to ensure each email is perfect every time:
+However, using these online tools and resources, you can improve your writing and proofreading skills to ensure each email is perfect every time:

 - Grammarix – An online grammar checking tool to ensure your grammar is perfect before sending.

-8. Don’t Stick with Email
+8. Don’t Stick with Emails

+As you can see, there are many ways in which you can improve the communication skills of your HR department.
 By improving your levels of communication, you can dramatically improve the efficiency and success rates of your department, taking your business to a whole new level.